sagarsrc/sagarsarkale.com/blog/content/blog/llms/position-encoding.md

 {{<figure src="https://imgur.com/w0IsYR7.png">}}
 $$fig\ 3$$

 Multiplying $pos$ works as an offset for each position.
-Notice how each word's 0th dimension starts from a different point on +ve y axis and diminishes as we move towards +ve x axis
+Notice how each word's 0th dimension starts from a different point on the +ve y-axis and diminishes as we move towards the +ve x-axis

 ## step 4 - even/odd $i$